ma-compbio/PEP/README.md

 mainPEP.py
-Perform model training, EPI prediction and performance evaluation in PEP-Motif, PEP-Word, and PEP-Integrate Functions include but are limited to:
+Perform model training, EPI prediction and performance evaluation in PEP-Motif, PEP-Word, and PEP-Integrate Functions included but not limited to:
 - run_motif

   EPI prediction and evaluation using cross validation for PEP-Motif